SparkPusher/Reflectify/README.md

 ![News](https://github.com/SparkPusher/Reflectify/blob/main/Images/News.png)
 ![Cam](https://github.com/SparkPusher/Reflectify/blob/main/Images/Camera.png)

+### Spotify

+To connect with Spotify, raspotify is implemented to the raspberry.
+This allows the user to connect directly from the phone with the mirror.
+Basically the pi works as device, that can be connected from every Spotify possibility like computer, phone, tablet...

 ## Mirror Frame and building up
 The frame has ventilation slots for getting sure there is no overheating behind the mirror.